Jessai Flores

 ZOë HALABAN

-Zoë Halaban edits for WKND.
+Zoë Halaban served as WKND editor in the Managing Board of 2025 and will continue to serve as WKND editor in the Managing Board of 2026.
 She previously wrote for the WKND desk and covered the Yale Divinity School.
-She is a sophomore in Davenport College majoring in religious studies.
+Originally from New York, NY, she is a junior in Davenport College double majoring in religious studies and history.